Angrypuncake/MazeBuilderV1/README.md

 - Select any of the instances listed on the right.
 It'll highlight the corresponding wall on the screen so you know what walls you are about to delete.
 - After selecting an instance and the corresponding wall is highlighted, click the 'Delete selected' button.

-- The code also supports Ctrl + Z undo for misplaced blocks.
+- Ctrl + Z will undo the last action, if it was to delete a block, it will restore the deleted block.
+If it was to place a block, it will then delete the block.

 UPLOADING
 - If you want to upload your own walls to the editor, use the UPLOAD DATA BUTTON.
 This takes a txt file containing examples like: